Progress

 when you tighten the muscles at the outer sides of your legs to move your knees

-farther apart, your knees will move farther apart slightly and your ankle
+farther apart, your knees will move farther apart slightly and your ankle that’s

-forward, lower side backward.
-You’ll easily
+upper side forward, lower side backward.

-feel that the positions of your legs are flexible enough to move closer together slightly, even
+You’ll easily feel that the positions of your legs are flexible enough to move

 inside the fold of your legs.
 And you’ll easily feel that the position of your ankle is flexible